eyalev/mdo/README.md

 Options:
   -w, --width TEXT  Width of text.
 Default: 130. 'full' for full screen --no-pager        Print to terminal.
-Don't use pager (e.g 'less') -h, --help        Show this message and exit.
+Don't use a pager (e.g 'less') -h, --help        Show this message and exit.
 ```